 Each of these charts can be used to filter the data on the rest of the tab.
 For example, if you wanted to view leads in the Lead Response Time by Dealer table, but only wanted to see leads that were sent to dealers via a CRM with disposition data, you could click on the Yes portion of the second pie chart.

-Lead Response Time by Dealer
+What does the Lead Response Time by Dealer section show?

 The final table on the tab displays more detailed information about the data behind each graph.
 This grid shows you the dealer information, the number of leads assigned to that dealer, how many of them he/she has viewed, the average number of hours it took him/her to view the lead, and that same number displayed for you in days/hours/minutes.
 At the bottom of the grid are the totals for each of these metrics which are reflective of your overall brand.